01 August 2014

 "We believe in ‘making business easy'," says Jegels.
 This covers a wide range of service delivery from essential components such as supplier reliability, on time, in full and at the best price possible through to innovative technology helping Gulfstream customers meet the needs of its own customers.
 "For example, VTI is one of only three truck stops on the N3 able to cater to Truck Fuel Network (TFN) customers," says Jegels.
 TFN, a private payment solution marketed around the country, makes use of a card to fill up with fuel in a managed and secure way providing tighter controls and management of refuelling for transport companies.

-Whilst initially closely aligned to the Imperial Group, recent months have seen VTI open its facilities to the industry at large.
-“In addition to providing an environment for the safe, secure and controlled refuelling of trucks, as important is the comfort of South Africa’s bulk vehicle operators,” says Odendaal.
-VTI’s 24/7 facilities include secure parking, a modern restaurant with freshly prepared food, recently revamped cloakroom amenities which include separate ablutions for female drivers, ATM, speed point and airtime facilities as well as a driver wellness clinic.
+Whilst initially closely aligned to the Imperial Group, recent months has seen VTI open its facilities to the industry at large.
+"In addition to providing an environment for the safe, secure and controlled refuelling of trucks, as important is the comfort of South Africa's bulk vehicle operators," says Odendaal.
+VTI's 24/7 facilities include secure parking, a modern restaurant with freshly prepared food, recently revamped cloakroom amenities which include separate ablutions for female drivers, ATM, speed point and airtime facilities as well as a driver wellness clinic.

 The next few months will see Gulfstream expand its offering to include Diesel 50PPM.
 "It's a cleaner burning fuel and better for the environment," says Jegels.
 "A lot of new trucks, such as the European models, require the use of Diesel 50PPM as part of upholding the manufacturer's warranty."
 Gulfstream is currently working with VTI to include this in its offering, thereby enabling VTI to both retain and grow its customer base.